-Our team has been active in a wide range of different research projects including autonomous vehicle benchmarking, road user trajectory forecasting, simulation environments for autonomous driving and automatic calibration.
+Our team has been active in a wide range of different research projects including autonomous vehicle benchmarking, dynamic scene modeling, road user trajectory forecasting, simulation environments for autonomous driving and automatic calibration.
 At the moment, we have open positions for undergraduate and graduate students in the areas of simulation, real-time dynamic planning, hardware synchronization of sensors, edge computing, and robust sensor fusion using radars, lidars and vision.
 To learn more or engage in our research, feel free to contact us.

 Motivated by recent developments in semantic scene modeling, we are exploring dynamic methods for trajectory generation to address the scalability constraints of existing HD maps.
 Our approach aims to tackle intersection navigation and settings in which multi-modal trajectory generation is required.
 Learn more about the approach and our data.